mjanakiram321/mjanakiram321/README.md

    Vivid reader, Python trainer & takes responsibility towards society.
 Led several projects in conservation, education & CSR by working with WWF, World Bank and other organisations.

    Have 18+ years experience in Finance, Transformation, Data Management & Strategy, Data Governance, Data Quality, Machine Learning & Data Visualisation.
    Tackling fascinating problems optimizing resourcing and cost.
-Previously, I spearheaded several projects as Transformation and business head at HSBC 🧑‍🔬 focusing on challenges in Finance 💰, Risk Analytics 🏠, Data Management and Chief control office domains.
-Data / Process Automation; MIS simplification, Standardization, and automation📣 Before that, I contributed to the Impact Analytics team, developing products that facilitated data-driven decision-making in Banking domain.
+   Previously, I spearheaded several projects as Transformation and Business head at HSBC 🧑‍🔬 focusing on challenges in Finance 💰, Risk Analytics 🏠, Data Management and Chief control office domains.
+Data / Process Automation; MIS simplification, Standardization, and automation📣 Before that, I contributed to the Impact Analytics team, developing products that facilitated data-driven decision-making in Banking domain managing processes, regulations, stakeholder management, Risk Management and performance KPIs designing and ownership.

    Education : Oh, and I proudly hold double post graduation in Finance/IT from Narsee Monji University and in Business Analytics 📈 from UT Austin University 🎓.